yacitus/SSAuction/frontend/README.md

 - show max bid allowed in team info on team page (if current user in team)
 - show max bid allowed in the modal bid forms
 - add team name to the top of the "Team Info" table (on the team page)
+- show "$ Bid (including hidden max bids)" and "$ Bid publicly" separately on "Team Info" table if logged in user is an owner of the team being displayed
 - make pages (especially header when rotated) look better on my iPhone
 - tweak whitespace, margins, etc.
 - auction invitation system for creating logins and teams